Employee Financial Obligations UPPS No. 03.01.11

 01. POLICY STATEMENTS

-01.02 The university may recover the amount of an employee’s indebtedness to the university by deducting it from any compensation the university owes the employee or the employee’s successor.
-(Refer to Section 02.05 for definition of “successor”.)
+01.02 The university may recover the amount of an employee’s indebtedness to the university by deducting it from any compensation the university owes the employee or the employee’s successor (see Section 02.05 for definition of “successor”).
 The university may delay paying compensation or expense reimbursements until indebtedness issues are resolved.

-01.03 Account managers and other university administrators who become aware of employee indebtedness to the university as defined in Section 02. of this UPPS should notify the director of the Office of Payroll & Tax Compliance in writing, detailing the debt’s amount and nature.
+01.03 Account managers and other university administrators who become aware of employee indebtedness to the university as defined in Section 02. should notify the director of the Payroll and Tax Compliance Office in writing, detailing the debt’s amount and nature.

-02.01 Compensation – is defined as the base salary or wages, longevity or hazardous duty pay, benefit replacement pay, payment for the balance of applicable accrued leave, and any payment in lieu of or in addition to base salary or wages.
+02.01 Compensation – the base salary or wages, longevity or hazardous duty pay, payment for the balance of applicable accrued leave, and any payment in lieu of or in addition to base salary or wages.
 This includes leave granted under UPPS No. 04.04.35, Professional Development and Educational Opportunities.

-02.02 Excess compensation – is defined as all amounts of compensation paid to a university employee that exceed the amount the employee is eligible to receive.
+02.02 Excess compensation – all amounts of compensation paid to a university employee that exceed the amount the employee is eligible to receive.

-02.04 University employee – is defined as a faculty, staff, or student employee of Texas State University-San Marcos.
+02.04 University employee – a faculty, staff, or student employee of Texas State.
 This includes both regular and non-regular employees and their successors.

-02.05 Successor – is defined as the estate of a deceased university employee, the surviving spouse of a deceased university employee, or the beneficiaries of the estate of a deceased university employee.
-In the appropriate context, the word “employee” in this UPPS refers to a university employee or their successor.
+02.05 Successor – the estate of a deceased university employee, the surviving spouse of a deceased university employee, or the beneficiaries of the estate of a deceased university employee.
+In the appropriate context, the word “employee” refers to a university employee or their successor.

 02.06 Date of notification is defined for each situation as follows:

 b.
-Electronic notification (such as e-mail or fax) – the date sent.
+Electronic notification (such as e-mail or fax) – the date sent; and

 c.
 Mailed or shipped – the earlier of the actual date received, as shown on mail or other shipping records, or three days from the date of the mailing or shipping notice.